 CF: No, I have to remind myself and check myself.
 I have to switch gears manually.
 I think for me, what helps me get back to that place is to remember that during some of the happiest times in my life I had nothing, and I just didn’t know what was next.
 And some of the worst times in my life where when I seemingly had everything.
 You have to zoom out when you start to feel that big-crushing weight of the real world.

 Of course, there are realities to deal with, I’m in a really weird situation where I do have these two careers that are complimentary but at the same time they lead each other, or take turns taking the lead.
 And I’m lucky that I can take a couple years to focus on the one and let that build up my cushion of comfort financially.
 Then switch.
 It’s all about switching gears into that risk mode for me.
 I love feeling the pressure that comes with needing to figure something out.
 I haven’t had a steady paycheck from Circa since we stopped the record cycle at the end of the year, and we just killed it for two years and made a good amount of money and saved and it was amazing, so we’re like ‘cool, we’re going to take a year off’.
-But in that year off, I just bought a house, I’m a first time homebuyer.
+But in that year off, I just bought a house, I’m a first-time homebuyer, luckily a mortgage broker was on hand to help with the buying process.
 By no means am I coasting on easy street and this month it’s like, ‘I have to get a new print out.
 I have to get this stuff ordered.
 I have to do a couple commissions.’
 I literally have to.
 If I don’t I’m going to be faced with real life decisions.
 And that’s not to say Circa won’t reconvene in 8 months or whatever and I’ll have a job again, but at any given time I could be like ‘I don’t feel like making art anymore’ and I’ll have to go get a job until Circa comes back on because I just bought a house and I have bills.

 PS: Do you feel accustomed to those routines?
 I mean does it stress you out at all, that inconsistency.
 You, maybe, more than me… but I’ve had my fair share of jobs where my income is inconsistent.
 At Arch Enemy, we don’t ever have feeling that we can afford to take a break.
 These are choices that you and I have made, but do you ever catch yourself wanting to support yourself by doing something where you don’t have to do that constant plate spinning?